-In considering when to apply Epotec consider the weather over the next few days so as to have the best conditions.
+In considering when to apply V790 look up the weather over the next few days so as to have the best conditions.
 If need be wait till the weather is right as trying to beat it may mean an inferior application.